geoluther/fsnd-p2-tournament/README.md

 `$ python test_xtra.py`

-Code accouting for odd number of players and to allow byes included in *tourn_xtra.py* and *tournament_xtra.sql*
+Code accounting for odd number of players and to allow byes included in *tourn_xtra.py* and *tournament_xtra.sql*

 in *tourn_xtra.py*, the function `playGames()`: